The Complete Guide to the Wet Grinding Process: Step by Step Essentials

 Step 2: Charging the media mill

 The size of grinding media also impacts final particle size and morphology.
-A toll processor’s technical experts can perform small-scale processing trials to determine the best combination of media, speed, and time before scaling up to full production on larger wet milling equipment.
+Toll processor technical experts can conduct small-scale trials on a wet mill to identify the optimal combination of media, speed, and time before scaling up to full production on larger wet milling equipment.

 Step 3: Deagglomeration

 Many raw materials have a tendency to clump together, or agglomerate.
-In order to properly disperse the solid particles in the liquid milling slurry, they must first be separated from one another, or deagglomerated.
+To properly disperse solid particles in the liquid slurry, they must first be separated, or deagglomerated.

 This is accomplished using mechanical energy to agitate the powdered raw feed in the liquid, whether using a blade mixer in a premix tank or in a media mill.